JoeZhou1234/JoeZhou1234/README.md

 - 👋 Hi, I’m @JoeZhou1234
-- 👀 I’m interested in learning new languages
+- 👀 I’m interested in learning to incorporate AI into my Projects
-- 🌱 I’m currently learning Java, Python 3, C, and version control (feature branching)
+- 🌱 I’m currently learning Machine Learning and AI.
+Also practicing web programming and deployment at joezhou.me (website may not always be up and running)
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Computer Vision related projects or any AI or Web Development project.
-- 📫 How to reach me ...
+- 📫 How to reach me: email me at mr.joezhou@gmail.com or DM me on Discord @frozenleek

 <!---
 JoeZhou1234/JoeZhou1234 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.